marziq/marziq/README.md

 **`Web Developer and Business Analyst`**

-<p align="justify">I am an Indie Full-Stack Developer powered by Laravel and a dedicated Business Analyst/Data Analyst.
+<p align="justify">I am an Indie Laravel Full-Stack Developer and a dedicated Business Analyst/Data Analyst.
 I am not just building applications, I am crafting my vision of the digital world, driven by the purpose of solving real life problems.
 Every line of code and every piece of data analysis is a deliberate step from the initial spark of an idea to its deployment as a functional solution.
 I am relentlessly curious, continuously learning to develop next-generation software, and committed to unlocking the true potential of real-world business data to make truly impactful, informed decisions.</p>

    <p align="left">
       <a href="https://github.com/marziq?tab=followers">